GAIR-NLP/benbench/README.md

 </figcaption>
 </figure>

-- **Leakage analysis of existing models**: We extend our investigation to analyze existing models (i.e., 31 open-source LLMs), revealing that, in addition to previously identified leaks, many (i.e., approximately half of them), including well-known language models, may have inadvertently leveraged training data to boost their performance on mathematical reasoning tasks, leading to unfair advantages.
-Moreover, our metric even enables instance-level detection, revealing the possibility of test set leaks in many models.
-For example, we found that Qwen-1.8B can accurately predict all 5-grams in 223 examples from the GSM8K training set and 67 from the MATH training set, with an additional 25 correct predictions even in the MATH test set.

-- **Recommendation for model documentation, benchmark setup and future evaluations**: Based on these findings, we offer suggestions encompassing model documentation, benchmark construction, public access to benchmarks, and evaluation from multiple perspectives.
-We particularly emphasize the aspect of model documentation; we recommend that models should be accompanied by a document at release, which registers whether benchmark data was used for specific performance enhancement and whether any data augmentation was conducted.
-To this end, we introduce the *Benchmark Transparency Card* to facilitate this process, hoping that it will be widely adopted to promote transparency and healthy development of LLMs.

 ## 🏆Leaderboard

+We extend our investigation to analyze existing models (i.e., 31 open-source LLMs), revealing that, in addition to previously identified leaks, many (i.e., approximately half of them), including well-known language models, may have inadvertently leveraged training data to boost their performance on mathematical reasoning tasks, leading to unfair advantages.

 <figure >
   <img src="static/images/benbench-leaderboard.png"  alt="img21"/>